arthurlevis/sp-cyclegan/README.md

-# Structure-preserving image translation for depth estimation in colonoscopy
+# Structure-preserving image translation for pose estimation in colonoscopy

 (modified by Arthur Levisalles)